ytsimon2004/posdc/README.md

   --invalid-cache       invalid all the cache, and recompute

 Train/Test Option:
-  --train NAME           train the decoder in which behavioral session --cv CROSS_VALIDATION  nfold for model cross validation --no-shuffle           whether without shuffle the data for non-repeated cv --repeats N_REPEATS    run as repeat kfold cv, make number of results to `n_cv * n_repeats` --train-fraction TRAIN_FRACTION
+  --train NAME          train the decoder in which behavioral session --cv CROSS_VALIDATION
+                        N-fold for model cross validation --no-shuffle          whether without shuffle the data for non-repeated cv --repeats N_REPEATS   run as repeated kfold cv, make number of results to `n_cv * n_repeats` --train-fraction TRAIN_FRACTION
                         fraction of data for train set if `random_split` in cv, the rest will be utilized in test set.(require for --train=random-split)

 Random Option:
+  --random-neuron NUMBER
-  --random-neuron NUMBER number of random neurons --seed VALUE           seed for random number generator
+                        number of random neurons.
+If None, then use all neurons --seed VALUE          seed for random number generator

 Rastermap sorting Options:
-  --rastermap            sort activity heatmap using rastermap --rastermap-bin VALUE  bin size for number of total neurons
+  --rastermap           sort activity heatmap using rastermap --rastermap-bin VALUE
+                        bin size for number of total neurons

 Plotting Options:
+  --smooth              Do smooth of raw firing (N, T) heatmap --time-mask TIME_MASK
+                        time mask for plotting.
+(START, END) in seconds --perc-norm PERC_NORM
-  --ignore-foreach       whether to ignore foreach cv plot, and only plot the summary result -O PATH, --output PATH output figures to a directory
+                        Lower and upper percentile bounds for the fr_raw, for the visualization of population activity --with-train          plot the train set trials --ignore-foreach      whether to ignore foreach cv plot, and only plot the summary result --no-qt               Do not render any interactive qt plot -O PATH, --output PATH
+                        output figures to a directory

 ```